Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 So much so that China has actually sanctioned and abandoned me.

-Look, I've been in Washington now for two terms in the Senate, and in the two terms I've been there, no U.S. Senator has gotten more done than I have.
+And in the two terms I've been there, no U.S. Senator has gotten more done than I have.

-Today, parents in Florida whose child have pediatric cancer have will have options because I took on the pharmaceutical companies and passed the bill that forced that.
+Today, parents in Florida whose child have pediatric cancer will have options because I took on the pharmaceutical companies and passed the bill that forced that.

-Veterans that had that were exposed to toxic burn pits will now get treatment at the VA and not have to fight with the VA because we just passed a bill that I sponsored all these bipartisan to make that happen.
+Veterans that were exposed to toxic burn pits will now get treatment at the VA and not have to fight with the VA because we just passed the bill that I sponsored.

 And millions of American small businesses and millions of American small business jobs were saved because of a bill we passed.

-Senator Marco Rubio uh joins us.
+Senator Marco Rubio joins us.

 Hope you can make that.